Lemmings19/tradable-bits-php-api/README.md

  * @var array    $images    An array intended to hold image data.
  * @var string   $streamKey The TBits stream key to pull from.
  *
- * @return array $images The image arrage with the Tradable bits data merged
+ * @return array $images The image array with the Tradable bits data merged
  *                       into it.
  */
 function getTradableBitsData($images, $streamKey = null)